News-Teller/jupyterlab_scheduler/README.md

 # jupyterlab_scheduler

 A simple plugin for scheduling files for recurring execution using the cron utility within the Jupyter Lab UI.
-Use cases

 Security Note: Cron jobs are executed under the permission set of the JupyerLab process; if you start jupyter as root (not recommended!) every job that is scheduled via the UI will also run as root.